dradice/coauthors/README.md

 on [iNSPIRE-HEP](https://inspirehep.net).
 For example, mine is "D.Radice.1".
-I would recommended linking [iNSPIRE-HEP](https://inspirehep.net) and [ORCiD](https://orcid.org/) and synching all papers prior running the script.
+I would recommended linking [iNSPIRE-HEP](https://inspirehep.net) and [ORCiD](https://orcid.org/) and synching all papers prior to running the script.

 The primarily use of this script is to create/update lists of coauthors that can be included in the [NSF Collaborators and Other